Picture Books for First Graders to Read on Their Own

 I made them for my daughter because she loves lists and I knew she would love to check the books off after she reads them.
 I’m thinking about doing a little surprise for her when she finishes a bookmark, similar to the Pizza Hut Book-It!
 Program, remember that?!
 I still remember my Dad would pick me up from school for lunch and take me to Pizza Hut.
 So, feel free to use the bookmarks for a fun list to check off, a motivating tool, or just a handy list to take to the library when you are looking for books.

 Here is a peek at the bookmarks.
 I made them in two color schemes to suit different tastes, but the lists themselves are the same.
-I will try and update the bookmarks as I add books to this post, but they do include the first 40 books, so that should get your young reader started! (click the link under the image to download the bookmarks.)
+I will try and update the bookmarks as I add books to this post, but they do include the first 40 books, so that should get your young reader started!
+(Sign up at the bottom of the post to get the bookmark download.)

 Without further ado, here is the list of books!
 I wrote a little blurb about the first ten (some of my favorites) and then listed the rest.
 I did include Amazon links because a lot of the books have that “look inside” feature, which I find helpful if I’m not familiar with the book.
 It helps me know if the story is OK and if the amount of words will be too much or just right for my daughter’s reading stamina level.